bitshares/docs.bitshares.org/_sources/user/account-create.txt

 .. include:: /bitshares/register-ref.rst

-The identicon at the top cn be used to verify your account name to third parties.
+The identicon at the top can be used to verify your account name to third parties.
 It is derived from your acocunt name and gives a second verification factor.
 And this is how you register your account: